Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 ## Reporting Bugs

-Before posting a bug on the Project [issues page](https://github.com/Igor-Vladyka/leaflet.motion/issues) please first make sure the issue is caused by Leaflet Motion and not by something else in your project, by [Leaflet itself](https://github.com/Leaflet/Leaflet/issues) or by another Leaflet plugin.
+Before posting a bug on the Project [issues page](https://github.com/Igor-Vladyka/leaflet.motion/issues) please first make sure the issue is caused by Leaflet.Motion and not by something else in your project, by [Leaflet itself](https://github.com/Leaflet/Leaflet/issues) or by another Leaflet plugin.

 Here are some tips for creating a helpful report that will make fixing it much easier and quicker.